 Maybe you are envisioning whiling away on a beautiful tropical island somewhere?

-Well, this is a real possibility given that Tanzania‘s borders are currently open to visitors and her COVID-related policies very tourist friendly.
+Well, this is a real possibility given that Tanzania‘s borders are currently open to visitors and her COVID-related policies are very tourist friendly.

 As I write, very few restrictions are in place for visitors coming into the country.
-Also, since our government declared us COVID-free many months ago, things here are pretty much life as usual.

 So…if that tropical island you are dreaming of is Zanzibar, let me just say, as we would say in Swahili, karibu kwetu (welcome to our home/place/country)!